 A 15-minute wash-up period on Company time shall be allowed to employees who perform tasks that involve handling skin-irritating materials.
 This time shall be taken before the regularly scheduled quitting time, unless otherwise instructed by their immediate supervision.
 If the work involved is of short duration, or is of such a nature that wash-up time is not necessary, it need not be granted.
 In the event that a process is changed or new materials are used that warrants the application of this section to additional jobs, such extension is subject to Company approval.

-All employees, shift and shift workers, will receive smoking, rest, or lunch periods in accordance with the following schedule:
+All employees, shift and non-rotating shift workers, will receive smoking, rest, or lunch periods in accordance with the following schedule: